Relaunch! Visit our new We Belong Here: Equity Walk

 - There are ten stations near the Takoma Park Community Center and seven stations on Anne Street near University Boulevard.

 - Access We Belong Here via QR code on any smartphone device.
-QR markers are located on the ground throughout the route.
+QR markers are located on the ground and signage throughout the route.
 Walkers can click on any QR marker to pull up prompts for exploration and discussion.

 Our experience: Learn more about the Equity Walk from two city interns

 As two new interns tasked with working on ways to improve the We Belong Here Equity Walk, we first began by reading up on the project.
 We knew that working on a project dedicated to creating safe spaces for individuals to learn and grow in regards to issues of inequality was necessary.
 Especially in current times and during Autism Awareness Month, we believed the project to be much needed to further educate ourselves, others, and future leaders of tomorrow on the importance of acceptance and celebrating differences.
 After all, education is the foundation of change.
 With this in mind, we thought it would be a good idea to go out into the community and take part in the activities of the project and experience it for ourselves.